Guest contribution from my colleague Adil Nasri about his product Creator and why templates on the intranet are so important.

 Intranet project teams develop strategies for activating users on almost all wiki or intranet implementation projects.
 The most important and sustainable long-term approach to this is by integrating the system into the everyday work of the users.
 From the documentation of simple decisions, onboarding checklists for new employees, to collaborating on large projects, everything starts with a wiki page being created.
 The use of templates or blueprints is essential here.

-Blueprints can also be used to bring more structure into a supposedly disorganized wiki system as well.
+Blueprints can be used to bring more structure into a supposedly disorganized wiki system as well.
 In contrast to simple templates that provide predefined page content, blueprints allow you to create form-based pages.
 Instead of the editor, a form appears that queries the essential data such as the date and attendees, etc. Not only does this ensure that pages are structured consistently, but also that the most important information is recorded systematically.

 This level of functionality is discussed on almost all intranet implementation projects.
-In particular, companies that are very process controlled find blueprints very helpful for bringing more order into the “wiki chaos.”
+In particular, companies that are very process oriented find blueprints very helpful for bringing more order into the “wiki chaos.”
 In addition to form-based data acquisition, blueprints can also be used to dynamically tag content or automatically store prefixes in page titles.
 Blueprints can also be created for entire teams or even project areas.
 Working spaces with permanent annexes are created at the push of a button.
 This allows you to start working with them immediately without having to worry about structure, set up, and formatting.
 This level of standardization ensures that content can be found using the search and also simplifies navigation for the user.

-Of course, you also have the option of contracting out the development of blueprints to a service provider if you are willing to cover the financial cost.
+Of course, you also have the option of contracting out the development of blueprints to a service provider if you’re willing to cover the financial cost.
 In a dynamic intranet environment, this route is not really the best to take because amendments of all kinds will need to be made time and time again.
 Being dependent on a service provider is extremely disadvantageous here, which is why many of our customers decide with a heavy heart to do without blueprints.

 Since this situation is neither satisfactory for us nor our customers, we decided as a service provider ourselves to develop a dynamic blueprints generator in the form of Blueprint Creator (https://blueprint-creator.com).
 This solution allows for the integration of a form-based and therefore simplified creation process for pages and sections without any programming knowledge.
 This allows the benefits of blueprints to be taken advantage of without the associated disadvantages.